 One last idea is to take a similar pattern that you already have for the size you need, make it all in red and add fur.

-Gigi is modeling the first version of this sweater I made.
+Gigi is modeling the first version of a crochet Christmas baby sweater I made.
 I used China Silk yarn from Hobby Lobby and after the photo shoot with her, drooling and doing typical baby stuff, I am no longer recommending the yarn.
 It’s not colorfast and when Gigi was upset and started to cry a little the red bled onto the white fur and turned it pink.
 I’m still giving Gigi the sweater but I’m afraid it will only be for her to wear Christmas Eve.

 So, I made a second sweater using Caron Simply Soft in Harvest Red and the sizing remained the same.
 The only difference is a little bit of drape that is missing.
 It’s just a touch stiffer, but not by much.
 I think with more wear it will soften and be fine.
 And I know that Caron Simply Soft is colorfast and will not bleed onto the white fur.